Board of Trustees

 Lauren Frank

 BK Fulton is an award-winning filmmaker and author of 11 books.
 In 2017, he founded Soulidifly Productions, an integrative film, stage, and TV production company whose mission is to promote a more inclusive narrative in major media.
 BK is a principal with Ralph Sampson in Winner’s Circle Ventures, a $100MM+ strategic investment company benefiting women and minorities.
-Prior to becoming a full-time author and media entrepreneur, BK was Vice President of the Mid-Atlantic Region for Verizon Communications, Inc., and President of Verizon Virginia and West Virginia.
-BK holds a Bachelor’s degree in urban affairs and planning with two years of computer engineering and architecture from Virginia Tech, a Master of Science degree from the New School’s Milano School of Management, a Professional Certificate in Policy Analysis from the Harvard Kennedy School, and a Juris Doctorate in intellectual property, electronic commerce and telecommunications law from New York Law School.
+Prior to becoming a full-time author and media entrepreneur, BK was vice president of the Mid-Atlantic Region for Verizon Communications, Inc., and president of Verizon Virginia and West Virginia.
+BK holds a Bachelor’s in Urban Affairs and Planning with two years of computer engineering and architecture from Virginia Tech, a Master of Science degree from the New School’s Milano School of Management, a Professional Certificate in Policy Analysis from the Harvard Kennedy School, and a Juris Doctorate in intellectual property, electronic commerce, and telecommunications law from New York Law School.

 BK Fulton